tmshv/tmshv/README.md

 I launched a Geo Informational System web service.
 This platform helps to collect opinions of citizens, analyse and visualize data.
 Also this is a general purpose GIS application.

+### Nitka

+I developed a program to help artists to transorm a portrait images to String Art.
+The core part of this soft is [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) implemented from scratch.

 ### Yandex